 Overview of available interviews

-The interviews with Tineke Wibaut (1922-1996, daughter-in-law of the well-known Amsterdam alderman Wibaut) and Ms Wijnalda focus on their experiences in the resistance movement during World War II and their subsequent internment in camp Vught and then in the Ravensbrück women’s concentration camp.
-They talk about the work they did for Philips in Vught and for the German electronics company Telefunken in Ravensbrück.
+The interviews with Tineke Wibaut (1922-1996, daughter-in-law of the well-known Amsterdam alderman Wibaut) and Ms. Wijnalda focus around their experiences in the resistance during World War II and their subsequent internment in Camp Vught and the Ravensbrück women’s concentration camp.
+Among other things, they talk about the work they did in Vught for Philips and in Ravenbrück for the German electronics concern Telefunken.

 Interviewee(s): Mrs. V.E.
 Wibaut-Guilonard (4x), Mrs. Wijnalda (3x)